Duncanma/Blog/content/Blog/my-software-developer-origin-story.md

 tags:
 - Coding
 - Personal
-description: Creating a tool to help my parents and discovering the joy of creating something useful started me down the path of working in software.
+description: Writing a BASIC retirement calculator for my parents on our Commodore 64 back in the 1980s is the moment I realized I wanted to write software for a living.
 blueskyPostID: 3lp6gbe2fkk2z
 ---
 Over the years, many people have asked me how I got started into software development and I have told the *same* story every time, but I realized I’ve never written it down.
 So, for anyone who might find this interesting or useful, and just to put it out into the world, here goes.